armadillica/flamenco/docs/docs/user_manual/installation.md

 and cannot be used in both `variables` and `path_replacement` sections.
 If this happens, Flamenco Manager will log the offending name, and refuse to start.

+### Linking the Manager to a Server

+To tell the Manager which Server to use, and to let the Server know that this Manager is available, you have to **link your Manager**.
+This can be done by starting Flamenco Manager in setup mode (i.e. run `flamenco-manager -setup`) and visiting the web interface.
+There you can provide the Server URL (typically https://cloud.blender.org/) and click on the Link button.
+Follow the on-screen instructions to complete the link.

 ## Enable project for Flamenco

 You can enable for Flamenco any Blender Cloud project you are part of, by going to the main project